Is your website mobile optimised or just mobile-friendly?

 If your website is not optimised to be mobile-first, you could see a dip in site performance and traffic.

 To ensure your website is recognised as mobile-first by Google’s systems, it’s important to take steps now to protect your future.

-Although it may still feel far away, this period provides a perfect opportunity to analyse your website and make any necessary changes and optimisations in time for the switch.
+Take the time to analyse your website and make any necessary changes and optimisations in time for the switch.